-6.5 Each Physician assuming responsibility for EKG interpretation must ensure that the EKGs assigned to his/her service are interpreted on a daily basis.
+6.4 Each Physician assuming responsibility for EKG interpretation must ensure that the EKGs assigned to their service are interpreted on a daily basis.

-6.6 Any finding that appears to require intervention that has not been documented as having been recognized must be immediately reported by the interpreting Physician to the ordering Physician or his/her designee.
+6.5 Any finding that appears to require intervention that has not been documented as having been recognized must be immediately reported by the interpreting Physician to the ordering Physician or their designee.

-6.7 If an interpreting Physician can not provide services every day, he/she must make arrangements for another credentialed physician to cover the EKG obligation within the time constraints noted above and in Article 6 of the Rules and Regulations.
+6.6 If an interpreting Physician cannot provide services every day, they must make arrangements for another credentialed physician to cover the EKG obligation within the time constraints noted above and in Article 6 of the Rules and Regulations.